revoicechat/ReVoiceChat-CoreServer/README.md

 ./mvnw spring-boot:run -pl "app"
 ```

-for server purpose, you can copy the `revoicechat-core-server.properties` file on the root of the server
+for server purpose, you can copy the `server.exemple.properties` file in `/app`,
+rename it `server.properties`
 and complete it with your postgres database

 ## Voice (VoIP)